Keratoconus

 IVMED-80 is a daily eye drop that can flatten the cornea by increasing collagen crosslinking.
 It works by activating an enzyme called Lysyl Oxidase (LOX).

 IVMED-80 successfully completed a phase 1/2a clinical trial in 2021.
-In July 2022 IVMED-80 was licesend to Glaukos.
-All develop and commercialization activities for IVMED-80 are now being conducted by Glaukos.
+In July 2022 IVMED-80 was licensed to Glaukos.
+All development and commercialization activities for IVMED-80 are now being conducted by Glaukos.

 Myopia